metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

 - `additional_extensions` (Map of String) AdditionalExtensions are certificate-extensions used for keyless signing.
-- `ctlog` (Attributes) CTLog provides configuration for validation of SCTs.
-If the value is nil, default ctlog public key is used (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--entries--repository--ctlog))
+- `ctlog` (Attributes) CTLog (certificate timestamp log) provides a configuration for validation of Signed Certificate Timestamps (SCTs).
+If the value is unset, the default behavior by Cosign is used. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--entries--repository--ctlog))
 - `issuer` (String) Issuer is the certificate issuer used for keyless signing.
 - `rekor` (Attributes) Rekor provides configuration for the Rekor transparency log service.
 If an empty object is provided the public instance of Rekor (https://rekor.sigstore.dev) is used. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--entries--repository--rekor))
 - `roots` (String) Roots is an optional set of PEM encoded trusted root certificates.
 If not provided, the system roots are used.
-- `subject` (String) Subject is the verified identity used for keyless signing, for example the email address
+- `subject` (String) Subject is the verified identity used for keyless signing, for example the email address.

 <a id="nestedatt--spec--rules--verify_images--verify_digest--entries--repository--ctlog"></a>
 ### Nested Schema for `spec.rules.verify_images.verify_digest.entries.repository.subject`

 Optional:

-- `ignore_sct` (Boolean) IgnoreSCT requires that a certificate contain an embedded SCT during verification.
+- `ignore_sct` (Boolean) IgnoreSCT defines whether to use the Signed Certificate Timestamp (SCT) log to check for a certificate timestamp.
+Default is false.
+Set to true if this was opted out during signing.
-- `pubkey` (String) CTLogPubKey, if set, is used to validate SCTs against those keys.
+- `pubkey` (String) PubKey, if set, is used to validate SCTs against a custom source.

 <a id="nestedatt--spec--rules--verify_images--verify_digest--entries--repository--rekor"></a>